Post Makes Education Personal for the Whole Family

-Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school setting are transferred to students once a student has turned eighteen or is attending any post secondary institution.
-Parents can be given access to their student’s records if the student authorizes the permission in writing.
+Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school setting are transferred to their children once a student turns eighteen or attend a post-secondary institution.
+Parents and guardians can be given access to their children’s records if the student authorizes permission in writing.

 Where can I find out more information about FERPA?

 The U.S. Department of Education enforces FERPA.
-The Department maintains a FERPA website (with links to FERPA regulations) at: ed.gov/offices/OM/fpco/ferpa/parents.html.
-In addition, here are links to student “Policies & Procedures” at Post University as well as the pertinent federal law, FERPA, are available here https://post.edu/resources-for-current-students and here https://post.edu/student-services/registrar/ferpa/
+The Department maintains a FERPA website that offers links to FERPA regulations.
+There is also a handy “Parent’s Guide to FERPA” that families, guardians, and parents can download.
+In addition, you can find “Policies & Procedures” at Post University as well as the pertinent federal law, FERPA, here and here.

 Will I be notified if my student is placed on academic probation?

 No. Information about grades/academic standing is provided directly to students.
-You can ask your student to keep you informed about academic performance.
+You can ask your child to keep you informed about academic performance.